luca3m/luca3m.github.io/_posts/2013-12-02-redis-scheduler.markdown

 ZREM scheduled_objects <object-id>
 {% endhighlight %}

-`get_expired` is harder, it needs to pop a fired element from the set and lock it for an amount of time, required by the worker to do the job with it.
+`get_expired` is a bit harder, it needs to pop a fired element from the set and lock it for an amount of time, required by the worker to do the job with it.
-Before that time, the worker should already removed the item from the set.
+Before that time, the worker should already have removed the item from the set.
 Otherwise, if for any reason it failed (crashes for example), the object will fire again on another worker, we will handle failover in this way.